martinsbruveris/tensorflow-image-models/tfimm/architectures/lora/README.md

 This module contains TensorFLow code for LoRA layers that can be used for parameter-efficient adaptation of large models.
 We also integrate `tfimm` models with LoRA.
-For a details on LoRA see the paper
+For details on LoRA see the paper

 **LoRA: Low-Rank Adaptation of Large Language Models**
 *Edward J. Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang,